amarfurt/hdc/platform/README.md

 Starting the application
 ------------------------

-First, start MongoDB (assuming the configuration file is stored in the data folder) ...
+From the project root, start MongoDB (assuming the folder layout of the hdc repository) ...

-    mongod --config data/mongod.conf
+    mongod --config ../config-files/mongod.conf

-..., the lighttpd web server (for apps and visualizations; config file in folder lighttpd) ...
+..., the lighttpd web server (for apps and visualizations) ...

-    lighttpd -f lighttpd/lighttpd.conf
+    lighttpd -f ../config-files/lighttpd.conf

 ... and ElasticSearch.
 Use the -f option for interactive mode.